Sansi-28/KidCode/.github/ISSUE_TEMPLATE/bug_report.md

 - Browser (if using web interface): [e.g. Chrome 118, Firefox 119]

 **Error Messages**
-If there are any error messages, please paste them here:
+If there are any error messages, please paste them here (redact secrets and any PII):
 ```
 Error message here
 ```